 This oil contains skin-protective antioxidants and moisturizing fatty acids like omega-3 (alpha-linolenic) and omega-6 (linoleic) to calm the skin.

-Or use The Ordinary 100% Organic Cold Pressed Rose Hip Seed Oil as your moisturizer, which is rich in linoleic (omega 6) and linolenic (omega 3) acids.
+Or use The Ordinary 100% Organic Cold Pressed Rose Hip Seed Oil as your lightweight moisturizer, which is rich in linoleic (omega 6) and linolenic (omega 3) acids.

 This oil can help acne-prone skin as this study demonstrated that acne patients have low levels of linoleic acid in their skin.